“I can’t,” I whispered, my steps slowing to a stop.

 Henry suddenly came into sight.

 I tried to flee.
 Unfortunately, I was in a chair, and it tipped over sideways in my haste to get away.
 I landed hard on the floor, injured ribs shrieking in protest.
-Panic had a hold of me, and even though it pained me, I scrabbled away on all fours.
+Panic had a hold of me, and even though it hurt something awful, I scrabbled away on all fours.

 Henry stood stock still by the toppled chair.

-My back hit the wall, and I stopped.
+My back hit the wall with a thud.
 “You were…you were a monster.”

 Hurt marred his features.
-He pulled his gaze from me, staring down at the floor beneath his feet.
+He pulled his gaze from me and stared down at the floor beneath his feet.
 His shoulders heaved.
 “I know.
 I’m sorry.”

 “No. In my dream,” I said, because, belatedly, I realized it wasn’t real.
 It was a nightmare.
 “John.
 Oh, god, John.
 Is he…?”